xamde/gmail-mcp/README.md

   * **CI/CD:** Create a GitHub Actions workflow that automatically builds the project and runs the unit tests on every push.
   * **Release:** Perform final end-to-end testing with at least two different MCP Host applications (e.g., Claude Desktop, Cursor).
 Create a v1.0.0 release tag on GitHub with compiled binaries.
   * **Acceptance Criteria:** The server is published, announced, and the project is ready for community use and contributions.

+# State
+To fully realize the vision of the README, the following items are still missing:

+Robust Configuration & Usability: While basic configuration is in place, the server could be enhanced with more advanced configuration options, such as API timeouts and more detailed logging, as described in Issue #9.
+Containerization with Docker: A Dockerfile for easy deployment, as described in Issue #10.

+Finalized README and User Documentation: A comprehensive README with detailed instructions and examples, as described in Issue #11.

+Testing, Release, and Community Engagement: A full testing suite, including integration tests, and a proper release process, as described in Issue #12.

+Additionally, the optional stretch goal of Calendar Integration (Issue #8) has not been implemented.